Professi/cuteentitymanager/README.md

 possible to use inheritance.
 Of course, relations (ONE_TO_ONE, MANY_TO_ONE, ONE_TO_MANY and MANY_TO_MANY) are also possible.
 To simplify SELECT statements there is a Query API.
-Thus, it's possible to implement a whole Application with database connection without using a single bit of SQL.
+Thus, it's possible to implement a whole application with database connection without using a single bit of SQL.
 Of course, you should be aware of the "specifics" of a relational database (notably in matters of relations).
 Currently, only SQLite support is passably tested.
 Extensions for MySQL/PGSQL/MSSQL should be possible quite smoothly.

-CuteEntityManager is definitely far from a proper (and tested) or even finished state, but because of it's use for the creation of another application, surely this state will successively improve.
+CuteEntityManager is definitely far from a proper (and tested) or even finished state, but because of its use for the creation of another application, surely this state will successively improve.
 Criticism, praise, improvement suggestions, pull requests and code reviews are welcome at any time.
 You can reach me directly by mail under